This post may contain affiliate links. See our Privacy Policy.

-I have always loved date bars, and this recipe, with a crisp, buttery shortbread crust, is an excellent option.
-If you like buttery shortbread and dates, you will love these delicious date bars.
+I have always loved date bars, and this recipe, with a crisp, buttery shortbread-like crust, is an excellent option.
+If you like buttery shortbread and dates, you will love these delicious date crumb bars.
 The date mixture is spread over the baked shortbread crust, then buttery shortbread crumbs are sprinkled over the date filling.

 The filling cooks down into a thick, caramel-like layer infused with vanilla and studded with pecans or walnuts.
 Once baked, the bars slice beautifully and are perfect for holidays, potlucks, lunch boxes, or an anytime treat with coffee.